marc-soler/openaq-data-pipeline/README.md

 docker pull metabase/metabase:latest
 ```

-Then, we will intialise a container with that image, that will forward its interface to port 3000 (by default):
+Then, we will intialize a container with that image, that will forward its interface to port 3000 (by default):
 ```bash
 docker run -d -p 3000:3000 --name metabase metabase/metabase
 ```